oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ```
 Edm.String concat(Edm.String,...,Edm.String)
-Collection concat(Collection,Collection)
+Collection concat(Collection,...,Collection)
-OrderedCollection concat(OrderedCollection,OrderedCollection)
+OrderedCollection concat(OrderedCollection,...,OrderedCollection)
 ```

 The `concat` function with string parameter values returns a string whose value is the combined text of the strings provided.

-The concat function with collection parameter values returns a collection that appends all items of the second collection to the first.
+The concat function with collection parameter values returns a collection whose items are the items of the collections provided.
-If both collections are ordered, the result is also ordered.
+If all provided collections are ordered, the result is also ordered.

 The `concatMethodCallExpr` syntax rule defines how the `concat` function is invoked.